John Halifax, Gentleman

 John Halifax, Gentleman is a novel by Dinah Craik, first published in 1856.

 Through hard work, the protagonist becomes a successful industrialist.
 The novel is set in the context of Britain's Industrial Revolution.

 The book sold well in the 19th century.
 In the 20th century it was adapted for film and television.

 Location

 Dinah Craik grew up in an industrial conurbation, the Potteries district of Staffordshire.
-However, the plot of the novel revolves around Tewkesbury in Gloucestershire, an town which she visited but never lived in.
+However, the plot of the novel revolves around Tewkesbury in Gloucestershire, a town which she visited but never lived in.
 While Tewkesbury was not heavily industrialised, there are mills such as Abbey Mill, dated 1793, which supposedly features in the book along with other prominent buildings.

 A memorial to Dinah Craik was erected in Tewkesbury Abbey.

 A photographic postcard, probably from the early 20th century, depicts Dunkirk Mills, Inchbrook, near Nailsworth and Stroud, Gloucestershire, stating it was the "original Mills of 'John Halifax Gentleman'".

 A discussion on a Stroud Fakebook [sic] page suggests that Enderley and the cottage were modelled on an area near Avening.